 Is it such a radical concept that knowledge workers, technical wizards, and often introverted engineers are not drones, but artists, with creative spirits, and inner motivations?

-You want to move mountains?
+Do you want to move mountains?
 Begins by carrying away small stones.

 For more, check out: